azundo/azundo.github.com/source/_posts/2013-07-06-an-optimal-fox-using-state-machines.markdown

     // remove the selector
     selector.remove();

-    // our last state was where we caught the fox stateHistory.push([selection]);
+    // our last state was where we caught the fox, so remove the empty state
+    // and push on a state containing the selection that caught the fox. stateHistory.pop();
+    stateHistory.push([selection]);

     // draw the current selection